Medically reviewed by Katelyn Hagerty, FNP

 Humanistic therapy can be effective in different ways for different people.

-A review of 86 studies found that humanistic therapies were effective in helping clients make a positive change over time.
+A review of 86 studies published by the American Psychological Association found that humanistic therapies were effective in helping clients make a positive change over time.

 The same review also found that those in humanistic therapy showed more change than those who didn’t participate in any therapy at all.